apache/flink/docs/ops/upgrading.md

 **Note:** Since the operator IDs stored in a savepoint and IDs of operators in the application to start must be equal, it is highly recommended to assign unique IDs to all operators of an application that might be upgraded in the future.
 This advice applies to all operators, i.e., operators with and without explicitly declared operator state, because some operators have internal state that is not visible to the user.
 Upgrading an application without assigned operator IDs is significantly more difficult and may only be possible via a low-level workaround using the `setUidHash()` method.

 By default all state stored in a savepoint must be matched to the operators of a starting application.
 However, users can explicitly agree to skip (and thereby discard) state that cannot be matched to an operator when starting a application from a savepoint.
-Stateful operators for which no state is found in the savepoint are not initialized with their default state.
+Stateful operators for which no state is found in the savepoint are initialized with their default state.

 ### Stateful Operators and User Functions